-- A. All applicants must meet general admission requirements to South Texas College - B. High School graduation or GED equivalent. - C. Demonstrate proficiency in state-mandated general knowledge content through
+- A. All applicants must meet general admission requirements to South Texas College - B. High School graduation or GED equivalent. - C. Demonstrate proficiency in state-mandated general knowledge content through approved means; i.e., Texas Higher Education Assessment (THEA), ACCUPLACER, ASSET, and/or COMPASS with program specific exemptions accepted. - D. Be within three months of 18 years of age or older (required by Bureau of Radiologic Health & Safety Regulation).

-- approved means; i.e., Texas Higher Education Assessment (THEA), ACCUPLACER, ASSET, and/or COMPASS with program specific exemptions accepted. - D. Be within three months of 18 years of age or older (required by Bureau of Radiologic Health & Safety Regulation). - E. Achieve a composite score of 19 or above on the ACT (minimum of 16 in all areas.)
-Scores must be within the last five years. - F. Complete all prerequisite courses with a minimum grade of "C" as listed in the degree plan. - G. Earn a minimum cumulative GPA of 2.5, on a 4.0 scale in all courses in the RADT degree - H. Submit a completed Radiologic Technology program application. - I. Participate in individual student advisement with RADT faculty prior to application.
+- E. Achieve a composite score of 19 or above on the ACT (minimum of 16 in all areas.)
+Scores must be within the last five years. - F. Complete all prerequisite courses with a minimum grade of "C" as listed in the degree plan. - G. Earn a minimum cumulative GPA of 2.5, on a 4.0 scale in all courses in the RADT degree plan. - H. Submit a completed Radiologic Technology program application. - I. Participate in individual student advisement with RADT faculty prior to application. - J. Submission of additional division and program materials as indicated in the advisement session.